Stone & Porcelain Installation

-Installing your chosen tiles correctly is equally important as choosing the product itself.
+A stone, porcelain or ceramic tile is only as good as the installation, so installing correctly is of the utmost importance.
 In this section you will find general information on fixing as it is impossible to provide a single guide to all situations.

-We are able to provide all necessary products for installation as well as specifications if required.
+We are able to provide all necessary, adhesive, grout, silicone, sealants, cleaners and surface preparation products for installation as well the complete range of Schlüter products.

 If you require a quotation then please provide as much information as possible so that we can provide the correct ancillary products.